ABOUT US

 -The need for Church Buildings and Church Congregations to be supported and guided into how best to look after their buildings, congregations and communities.
 The Church is often the most impressive heritage building within a community.
 The building contains much community memory but is often appreciated more from afar then within.
 On the whole the current congregations are dwindling in numbers and the age profile is very high, and there is often an absent intake of children and young people.
 This means outreach into the community is small.
 So despite the attached memory and appreciation for the building, it is more often than not being less and less used, financed and looked after.
 The maintenance for such buildings is somewhat left to unskilled and unknowledgeable clergy or lay people, and thus inappropriate or absent repairs and maintenance are done on the church building.
 The building usually ends up as a cold, uncomfortable, and damp environment for its congregation, which contributes again to a decline in its use.
 These church buildings need to be cared for, maintained well and adapted to meet the needs of the local community and the absent congregation, changing from a millstone round a congregation’s neck to an amazing asset for mission and outreach.

 A professional archaeologist & historic building conservationist with a passion for both community and heritage, this talented young lady is the driving force behind the work that we do.
-With experience in commercial archaeology, community archaeology, material conservation, project management, commuunity engagement, and heritage conservation & repair, she brings expertise and life to our projects.
+With experience in commercial archaeology, community archaeology, material conservation, project management, community engagement, mural paintings/communal art/sclutpture, and heritage conservation & repair, she brings expertise and life to our projects.

 JOHN WATKINS